angelcache/library/README.md

 ## ✨ What’s inside
 - Add, edit, and remove books with an easy interface
 - Track reading status: finished 📖 or in progress ⏳
-- View simple reading stats for progress motivation
+- View simple reading stats
-- Data persistence powered by `localStorage`
+- Data saved by `localStorage`
 - Clean, minimal UI with bookshelf vibes